 Reduces stress.
 We know how our dogs are easily stressed out - a change in their daily routine, in their diet, new places, new scents, time away from the family, trips to the vet, etc. A healthy gut helps the body produce feel-good neurotransmitters (e.g. serotonin) that can boost positive moods.
 It can also help prevent stress as it produces enough levels of cortisol (the stress hormone) to keep stress and anxiety at bay.

-When bad bacteria outnumber the good bacteria in your fur-baby's gut, it can cause a series of negative effects.
-Some of these effects include:
+When bad bacteria outnumber the good bacteria in your furbaby's gut, it can cause a series of negative effects.
+Some signs of bad gut health in dogs include:

 - Diarrhea / Constipation

 - Bloated stomach

 - Bad breath